IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_group.html.markdown

 	* `id` - The unique identifier for this dedicated host.
 	* `name` - The unique user-defined name for this dedicated host.
 If unspecified, the name will be a hyphenated list of randomly-selected words.
 	* `resource_type` - The type of resource referenced.
 * `family` - The dedicated host profile family for hosts in this group.
 * `href` - The URL for this dedicated host group.

-* `resource_group` - The resource group for this dedicated host group.
-Nested `resource_group` blocks have the following structure:
+* `resource_group` - The unique identifier of the resource group for this dedicated host.
-	* `href` - The URL for this resource group.
-	* `id` - The unique identifier for this resource group.
-	* `name` - The user-defined name for this resource group.

 * `resource_type` - The type of resource referenced.
 * `supported_instance_profiles` - Array of instance profiles that can be used by instances placed on this dedicated host group.
 Nested `supported_instance_profiles` blocks have the following structure:
 	* `href` - The URL for this virtual server instance profile.
 	* `name` - The globally unique name for this virtual server instance profile.
 * `zone` - The zone this dedicated host group resides in.
-Nested `zone` blocks have the following structure:
-	* `href` - The URL for this zone.
-	* `name` - The globally unique name for this zone.